To advocate for healthy communities, increase access to healthcare, fight health inequities, and promote wellness in

 New Western Carolina Medical Society members at the 2016 Newcomers Picnic

 The WCMS is a thriving professional association of 700+ physicians and physician assistants from 16 western North Carolina counties.
 Some of the services provided by the WCMS Association include:

-The Foundation is the physician and community-led charitable arm of WCMS, respected for its leadership and innovation in addressing access to healthcare for low income, uninsured people, disparities in healthcare, and wellness and prevention.
+The Foundation is physician and community-led and is respected for its leadership and innovation in addressing access to healthcare for low-income, uninsured people, disparities in healthcare, and wellness and prevention.

 Project Access® is a ground-breaking physician volunteer initiative providing access to comprehensive medical care for low-income uninsured people since 1996 first in Buncombe County, and now in Madison, McDowell, Mitchell and Yancey counties as well.
 More than 2,500 low-income individuals in Buncombe County receive healthcare through Project Access® annually.
 Starting soon, Project Access® will expand into rural WNC counties.

 WCMS Interpreter Network (WIN) provides healthcare centers with professional medical interpreters to decrease disparities in care due to language barriers.
-WIN offers 15 languages to all WNC counties.
+WIN offers interpretation and tranlation services in all WNC counties.

 The Healthy Healer addresses growing burnout among physicians and physician assistants.

 The Charles Blair Health Parity Scholarship Fund Charles Blair, MD was an ardent advocate for health equity and increasing the number of people of color in the health care professions.
 Scholarship funds support under-represented students of color who are college-bound to study a health-related field.